| | | | |

 Instructions

-• Mix the eggs with the milk until well combined then season with sea salt and freshly cracked pepper, to taste.
-Place a few pieces of bacon, tomato slices, sharp cheddar, and green onion into the mini baking dish.
+• Mix the eggs with the milk until well combined, then season with sea salt and freshly cracked pepper, to taste.

-• Pour the egg mixture into the baking dish then place the remaining bacon, tomato slices, sharp cheddar, and green onion on top.
+• Pour the egg mixture into the baking dish, then place the remaining bacon, tomato slices, sharp cheddar, and green onion on top.

-• Place into the oven and bake for 25-30 minutes, or until a tester inserted into the center comes out clean.
-Remove from the oven and serve immediately.
-Enjoy.
+• Place in the oven and bake for 25-30 minutes, or until a tester inserted into the center comes out clean.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking